ricoregala/SupplychainTracking-Hyperledger-Fabric/readMe.md

 </pre>
 2. Change Directory to `/supplytracking`
   <br/>
-  2.a.
-Install Dependencies by executing the following command: `npm install` or `npm i` 2.b.
+      * Install Dependencies by executing the following command: `npm install` or `npm i`
+      * Start the Fabric Network : `./startFabric.sh`
+      * Enroll the Admin to the Network : `node enrollAmin.js`
+      * Register the Users to the Network : `node registerUser.js`
+3.

 ## License